CirclesUBI/circles-iac/README.md

 ## Provisioning via `docker-compose`

-In case you don't want to deploy Circles infrastructure with DigitalOcean and Kubernetes you can have a look at our [`circles-docker`] repository which allows a similar setup with `docker-compose` for local development and simpler server setups.
+In case you don't want to deploy Circles infrastructure with DigitalOcean and Kubernetes you can have a look at our [`circles-docker`] repository which allows a similar setup with `docker-compose` for local development and easier production server deployments.

 [`circles-docker`]: https://github.com/CirclesUBI/circles-docker